Capital Financing Policy

 All Units of the University and all of its affiliated corporations that are considered Component Units as defined by GASB Statement No. 39 (if uncertain see Note 1 of the Annual Financial Report)

-To fulfill its mission, the University of Kansas will need to make ongoing strategic capital investments in academic, student life, and other plant facilities using an appropriate mix of funding sources including state appropriations, private gifts, Board of Regents/University bonds, research grants, leases, and internal resources.
+To fulfill its mission, the University of Kansas needs to make ongoing strategic capital investments in academic, student life, and other plant facilities using an appropriate mix of funding sources including state appropriations, private gifts, Board of Regents/University bonds, research grants, leases, and internal resources.
 Debt, especially tax-exempt debt, provides a low cost source of capital with which the university can fund capital investments to achieve its mission and strategic plans.

 The purpose of the Capital Financing Policy is to ensure the appropriate mix of funding sources is utilized and to provide guidance on the strategic use of debt.
 Debt is a valuable source of capital project financing but should be limited to projects that relate to the mission and strategic objectives of the University.
 The amount of debt incurred has an impact on the financial health of the University and its credit rating.